Timmeey86/FS25_KeylineDesign/readme.md

 10. Check the keyline_calc window and wait until it says "Wrote x parallel lines to parallel_lines.xml".
 If that failed, try another location ingame.
 11. Press B to display parallel lines to the keyline which was exported
 12. When happy, left click to place the parallel lines.
 Otherwise, pick a different location and repeat from step 9
-13. When placing grapes, you will experience heavy framedrops.
+13. When placing grapes, you may experience heavy framedrops.
 Don't do anything until they are gone.

 ## Background information